craig-m/rpi_cluster/readme.md

 ### R-Pi

-The x8 Raspberry's I ended up with are of various makes, they have been divided into these groups:
+The x8 R-Pi that I ended up with are of various makes, I divided them into these groups:

 <table>
 <tbody>